 Belkar uses twin daggers.
 This is because he's a Ranger, and gets the ability for free.
 He uses daggers instead of swords because of his size, although possibly also because, as a Halfling, he has a penchant for thrown weapons.

-Miko Miyazaki wields the standard Japanese Katana/Wakizashi pair (as well as her feet)
+Miko Miyazaki wields the standard Japanese Katana/Wakizashi pair.